ofiwg/libfabric/man/fi_msg.3.md

 Similar to the send operations, receive operations operate asynchronously.
 Users should not touch the posted data buffer(s) until the receive operation has completed.

+The "size_left" functions -- fi_rx_size_left, fi_tx_size_left -- return a
+lower bound on the number of receive/send operations that may be posted to the given endpoint without returning -FI_EAGAIN.

 Completed message operations are reported to the user through one or more event collectors associated with the endpoint.
 Users provide